 Traveling in a foreign culture and developing country such as Morocco can be a delightfully rewarding and challenging experience.
 African cultures have much to teach those of us who come from the modern world offering opportunities to combine enjoyment and understanding with learning new and ancient ways of living and survival.

-Romantic meanderings aside, Moroccans work very hard to make visitors feel welcome and provide what you need but patience and understanding are needed as well.
+Romantic meanderings aside, Moroccans work very hard to make visitors feel welcome and provide what they need but patience and understanding are needed as well.
 It is a developing country and modern amenities are still being built or are nonexistent in many places outside the city.
-Sometimes visitor’s expectations are not understood by a culture that has little or no direct experience of them so instead, you might receive an interpretation of your request with interesting consequences.
+Sometimes visitors’ expectations are not understood by a culture that has little or no direct experience of them so instead, you might receive an interpretation of your request with interesting consequences.

 Life moves a lot slower than what Westerners are used to, and this must be taken into consideration when something is taking too much time.
 Life is slow by nature and things do get done eventually.
-It’s best to approach Morocco with an appreciation of cultural differences, sounds, smells, language, expression, and light, relaxing, enjoying and accepting.
+It’s best to approach Morocco with an appreciation of cultural differences, sounds, smells, language, expression, and light, relaxing, enjoying, and accepting.
 Remember laughter speaks the same language everywhere.

 It is the Client’s responsibility to ensure that he and the members of his Party do not behave in a way that causes offense or danger to others or which risks damage to property belonging to others.
 In such circumstances, all suppliers (e.g. hotel managers) and the Company have the right to terminate arrangements made on the Clients’ behalf, in which case the Company’s responsibility to the Client ceases immediately.
-Therefore, the Company will not be liable for any refunds, payment of compensation or reimbursement of any cost or expenses incurred as a result.
+Therefore, the Company will not be liable for any refunds, payment of compensation, or reimbursement of any cost or expenses incurred as a result.
 Further, the Client will be liable to reimburse the Company for any expenses whatsoever that it incurs as a result of such behavior.